c0vo/c0vo/README.md

 ### About Me :

 - :computer: Currently studying Infocomm Security Management.
 - :triangular_flag_on_post: I enjoy participating in Capture The Flag (CTF) Competitions.
-I particularly enjoy solving cryptography questions.
-- :ok_hand: Trying to self-learn Rust,
+- :ok_hand: Trying to self-learn Rust as well as writing shellcode
 - :thumbsup: Studying for the Certified Ethical Hacker (CEH) Certification :thumbsup: